Reconfigurable Intelligent Surface-Assisted Massive MIMO: Favorable Propagation, Channel Hardening, and Rank Deficiency: Solution

-which is the aggregated channel of user~$k$ comprising both the direct and indirect links, whose channel statistics are of particular interest for performance evaluation purposes.
-This lecture note investigates the channel properties when the numbers of BS antennas and scattering elements grow large with the same speed, i.e., $M, N \rightarrow \infty$ with a fixed ratio.
-In the following, favorable propagation, channel hardening, and rank deficiency properties will be discussed. \textbf{The first lesson learned}: The aggregated channels do not follow the same distributions as the conventional Massive MIMO channels in general due to the weighted product from the indirect link in \eqref{eq:AggregatedChannel}.
-Note that, with the absence of the RIS, the aggregated channels reduces to the conventional Massive MIMO channels, i.e., $\mathbf{z}_k = \mathbf{u}_k, \forall k$.
+The aggregated channels do not follow the same distributions as the conventional Massive MIMO channels in general due to the weighted product from the indirect link in \eqref{eq:AggregatedChannel}.
+Note that, with the absence of the RIS, the aggregated channels reduce to the conventional Massive MIMO channels, i.e., $\mathbf{z}_k = \mathbf{u}_k, \forall k$.
 Consequently, the results presented in this lecture note are a general version of the conventional Massive MIMO communications thanks to the presence of the RIS.
+In the following, the favorable propagation, channel hardening, and rank deficiency properties will be discussed.

-\section{Favorable Propagation}
+\subsection{Favorable Propagation}

 This section presents the favorable propagation property in RIS-assisted Massive MIMO systems.
 Specifically, it describes the orthogonality among the aggregated channel vectors from the BS to the $K$ users as shown in the following definition. \begin{definition} The aggregated channels offer the favorable propagation property if the inner product of two arbitrary channel vectors $\mathbf{z}_k$ and $\mathbf{z}_{l}$, $k\neq l,$ satisfies